microsoft/dstoolkit-time-series-forecasting/docs/testing_changes_to_TSFA.md

 - Each test should be fully isolated (runs independently of other tests).
 - Failure messages should be clear; it should be easy to determine the expected result and to pinpoint the problem.

-Unit tests for the TSFA library are under the `tsfa/tests` directory:
+Unit tests for the TSFA library are under the `tests` directory:

 ![unit_tests_location](images/unit_tests_location.png)